MayCXC/derp/README.md

 in the example above, `$fname_prev` calls the extended implementation `fname_0` from the extention implementation `fname_1`.

-the `envc` function is used to document and configure completions for functions defined with `envf` (todo, unsure how possible this is with posix sh):

 the `envd` function applies sane default options to `cd`.

 the `envs` function is used to source profiles from their own directories: